 The goal of Göteborg Energi is that our production of district heat will emit zero CO2 by 2025.
 We have already taken many steps toward that goal, and I am very happy we are now also upgrading our Rya district heating plant.
 We will get a plant with modern technology that will serve us well for many years to come.
 Going forward, we will continue with our other planned steps toward a more sustainable city, said Anna Svernlöv, Head of Production at Göteborg Energi.

-The new boiler plant will replace two old boilers originally designed for oil and coal but converted to run on wood pellets in 2003.
+The new boiler plant will replace two old boilers originally designed for oil and coal but converted to operate on wood pellets in 2003.
 The new boiler will be 25 percent larger than the two old ones combined.
 It will also have a longer operating season.

 Since the number of operating hours on pellets will increase, the use of natural gas will decrease.
 As a result, fossil carbon dioxide (CO2) emissions will be reduced by an estimated 25 000 tonnes annually with the new hot water plant and the ash from the combustion will be returned to the forest.